skip to Main Content

 Charles Oakley

 Charles Oakley attended Virginia Union University in Richmond, where he was named NCAA Division II Player of the Year in 1985, averaging 24.3 points and 17.3 rebounds per game.
-In 1985, Oakley was drafted ninth overall by the Cleveland Cavaliers.…
+During his career at VUU, Oakley scored 2,273 points and grabbed…

 Read more